rajangdavis/osvc_ruby/README.md

 - [x] Create some validations for creating a ServiceProduct object

+- [x] Add in VCR and WebMock as dependencies

+- [x] Figure out how to record and stub responses for a good response and bad response

+- [x] Simulate these responses for ALL Connect HTTP methods

 - [ ] Make OpenSSL::SSL::VERIFY_PEER the default with OpenSSL::SSL::VERIFY_NONE option set in the config class

 - [ ] Make version default to 1.3 but an option to be set in the config class